 As GDPR comes into effect in the spring of this year, we wanted to make it clear that our commitment to privacy continues to be unwavering as does our steadfast compliance across every market in which we operate.
 We also see GDPR as an opportunity to re-connect with consumers in a transparent and meaningful way, which is why we are sharing the privacy principles we are following to be GDPR compliant by May 2018.
 This includes:

 Overall, Tapad welcomes GDPR as it helps bolster consumer privacy across the industry.
-For more information about Tapad’s approach to GDPR, download our one-sheet here or click below.
+For more information download our GDPR guide here.